 Extremadura is in the westernmost region of the Iberian Peninsula.
-Extermeadura is responsible for 6% of the Spanish Olive Oil production.
+Extermeadura is responsible for 7.96% (2018) of the Spanish Olive Oil production.
 It has a continental climate with hot summers and relatively mild winters.
-The most typical types of olives of Extremadura: Manzanilla Cacereña, Cornicabra, Carrasqueña and Morisca.
+The most typical olives varieties of Extremadura: Manzanilla Cacereña, Cornicabra, Carrasqueña and Morisca.

 Andalusia is in the most southern area of the Iberian Peninsula.
-75 % of the Spanish Olive Oil production comes from Andalusia.
+62,84% (2018) of the Spanish Olive Oil production comes from Andalusia.
 Thanks to the combination of desert areas, mountains and extensive coastline Andalusia has a perfect climate and soil for olive trees.
-The most typical types of olives of Andalusia: Picual, Hojiblanca, Lechín, Verdial and Picudo.
+The most typical olives varieties of Andalusia: Picual, Hojiblanca, Lechín, Verdial and Picudo.

 Castilla–La Mancha, Spain

 Castilla–La Mancha is located in the middle of the Iberian peninsula.
 Castilla–La Mancha is responsible for 15,59% (2018) of the olive oil production of Spin, which makes it the second-largest EVOO producer of the Iberian peninsula after Andalusia.
 The most typical variety of this region is the Cornicabra, which is well known for its strong character in terms of spiciness and bitterness as well as fruitiness.
 The Picual variety is also playing an important role in the olive oil production of Castilla–La Mancha.
 Many award-winning oils are produced in this area and it seems to me they are slowly catching up with Andalusia.